 Prior to joining Hull, Simon was part of the Academic Professional Development Programme of the Institute for Educational Technology (Open University-UK) 2001-2003, and the Centre for Continuing Education at Victoria University of Wellington, New Zealand 1999-2001.
 He has also worked in development at the University of Oxford and in continuing education at Exeter University UK

 Capacity building for new modes of delivery

 Simon has provided consultancy since 1996.
-Workshops, seminars and interventions focus primarily around capacity building for flexible, distance and on-line delivery of tertiary education.
+Workshops, seminars and interventions focus primarily on capacity building for flexible, distance and online delivery of tertiary education.
 These are delivered in the context of institutional, regional or national strategies for e-Learning.
 He provides tailored workshops and professional development programmes for learning & teaching staff across all disciplines preparing to develop and support learning in increasingly mixed, or blended, modes of delivery.